getgauge/docs.gauge.org/reports.rst

 .. code-block:: console

-    gauge --install flash
+    gauge install flash

-To install a specific version of the plugin use the ``--plugin-version`` flag.
+To install a specific version of the plugin use the ``--version`` flag.

 .. code-block:: console

-    gauge --install flash --plugin-version 0.0.1
+    gauge install flash --version 0.0.1

 **Offline Installation** :